-Will improving health outcomes for youth and young adults impacted by HB 2313 impact health disparities?
+Will improving health outcomes for youth and young adults impacted by HB 1054 impact health disparities?

 It is unclear from the available evidence how increasing the minimum tobacco/vaping product purchase and possession age to 21 would likely impact health disparities.
-Two studies have found that increasing the minimum purchase age is associated with decreased smoking rates across income, race/ethnicity, and grade level-indicating that the impacts of the bill on health disparities is potentially neutral.
+Two studies have found that increasing the minimum purchase age is associated with decreased smoking rates across income, race/ethnicity, and grade level^{4,6}-indicating that the impacts of the bill on health disparities is potentially neutral.
 However this is only preliminary evidence and a large body of evidence has not yet been established.

 We did not identify any evidence which suggests that increasing the minimum purchase age would increase smoking rates among any subpopulations.
-Therefore if an increase in the purchase age did lead to an increase it disparities (as the evidence that the impacts are uniform across subpopulations is inconclusive at this point) it would likely be a result of a disproportionate positive impact for communities with lower tobacco/vaping rates.
+Given that the evidence is inconclusive regarding impacts across subpopulations, if an increase in the purchase age did lead to an increase in disparities, it would likely be a result of a disproportionate positive impact for communities with lower tobacco/vaping rates.
 There would still likely be a positive effect for all communities.
 Any observed increases in disparities as a result of smaller declines in smoking rates in some subpopulations could potentially be addressed through culturally and linguistically appropriate tobacco/vaping prevention interventions tailored to those populations.